|Trip Style||:||Cultural Tour|

 Arrive Paro and Drive to Thimphu, (60 km, 1 hour drive)

-If your Flight to Bhutan is on a clear sunny day, it could begin with the panoramic view of Mount Everest and Kanchenjunga, and Bhutans Jomolhari and Jichu Drakey.
+On a clear sunny day, your flight could begin with the panoramic view of Mount Everest and Kanchenjunga, and Bhutans Jomolhari and Jichu Drakey.

-Once you land at Paro international Airport, you’ll be received and greeted by your private guide and driver with a traditional welcome khadar.
+Upon landing at Paro international Airport, you’ll be received and greeted by your guide and escorted to your Vehicle .
 You will be driven to Thimphu, capital city of Bhutan and check in to your room in Hotel .

 After lunch your guide will escort you to see places of interests around and in Thimphu.
 Drive up to KuenselPhodrang for a panoramic sight of Thimphu valley below.
 This site also has enormous statue of Buddha overlooking the whole of Thimphu.